 Learn to Use the ETD Templates

 In order to graduate, the University requires you to submit a copy of your thesis or dissertation that conforms to the ETD Format Guidelines.
-(For ETDs not using the new template, please refer to the pre-Nov2018 ETD Formatting Guidelines.)
+(If you started writing your disseration before 2018 please refer to the pre-Nov2018 ETD Formatting Guidelines.)
 Here is a sample ETD.

 To help you meet these requirements, we provide templates to help: